wkjarosz/rendering-bib/README.md

 # Usage
 The main bibliography is in [rendering-bib.bib](rendering-bib.bib).
 To ensure consistent naming of journals, publishers, etc. this bibliography makes extensive use of `@string`s which are defined in [strings-full.bib](strings-full.bib).

+## Examples

+[rendering-bib.tex](rendering-bib.tex) and [rendering-bibla.tex](rendering-bibla.tex) contain full LaTeX + BibTeX and LaTeX + BibLaTeX source code for producing the entire bibliography.
+The [examples/](examples/) directory includes precompiled pdfs for both of these: ([BibTeX version](examples/rendering-bib.pdf), and [BibLaTeX version](examples/rendering-bibla.pdf)).

 ## BibTeX
-To include this in your LaTeX project using BibTeX, you'd do something like this
+To include this in your own LaTeX project using BibTeX, you'd do something like this
 ```
 \bibliography{strings-full,rendering-bib}
 ```